peterlidee/searchparams-next-15/article/article-5.md

 Note: we only need `get` and `toString`, if you need more methods, this is how you add those.

-We now have a `toStringMock` as well but we will come back to that later because there is no way to test this for now.
+We now have a `toStringMock` but we will come back to that later because there is no way to test this for now.

 ## testing handleSort